Lenders will be required to regularly report to APRA on information related to:

 Fees will be determined by lenders but can only be charged to the extent they are consistent with fees on similar loans outside the Scheme.
 No fees are permitted to be applied to undrawn facilities.

-How should loans offered under the SME Recovery Loan Scheme be enforced?
+How should loans offered under the Scheme be enforced?

 Lenders will have discretion in their recovery and enforcement approach.
-Lenders will utilise their normal recovery procedures, including discretion as to whether to take enforcement action.
-Enforcement is not a precondition to making claims on the guarantee.
-The Government will not issue guidance in relation to enforcement.
-Sale to a third party debt collector is not permitted.
+Lenders will utilise their normal recovery procedures, including deciding whether to take enforcement action.
+Enforcement is not a precondition to making claims on the Government guarantee.
+Sale to a third-party debt collector is not permitted.

 When can losses be claimed under the Government guarantee?